amymcgovern/pyparrot/docs/installation.rst

-* Vision:  If you intend to process the camera files, you will need to install opencv and ffmpeg.
+* Vision:  If you intend to process the camera files, you will need to install opencv and then either ffmpeg or VLC.
 I installed ffmpeg using brew for the mac but apt-get on linux should also work.
+For VLC, you MUST install the actual `VLC <https://www.videolan.org/vlc/index.html`_ program (and not just the library in python) and it needs to be version 3.0.1 or greater.

 * Wifi connection: `zeroconf <https://pypi.python.org/pypi/zeroconf>`_ To install zeroconf software do the following: